Gov. Tim Walz: Chauvin verdict can't slow police accountability push

 The federal bill offers "the best chance we have at passing immediate reform," U.S. Rep. Ilhan Omar, D-Minn., said in a statement.

 Among Senate Republicans, South Carolina Sen. Tim Scott has been the leading voice on possible changes.
-The only Black Republican in the U.S. Senate told reporters Wednesday there were still some "outstanding issues" for him in the police reform debate but said he's still optimistic for a breakthrough.
+The only Black Republican in the U.S. Senate told reporters Wednesday there were still some "outstanding issues" for him in the police reform debate, but he said he's still optimistic for a breakthrough.

 "I think we are on the verge of wrapping this up in the next week or two, depending on how quickly they respond to our suggestions," Scott said.